1

 Rust Linux Kernel information

-What are Rust Linux Kernel developers?
+What is a Rust Linux Kernel developer?

 Rust Linux Kernel developers are software engineers who contribute to the Linux kernel using the Rust programming language.
 They focus on writing new kernel modules or components in Rust, aiming to improve safety, security, and maintainability compared to traditional C code.
 These developers typically have a deep understanding of both systems programming and the Linux kernel architecture.
 Their work is part of an ongoing effort to gradually integrate Rust into the kernel alongside existing C code.